Frank McManus (Australian politician)

-Francis Patrick Vincent McManus CMG (27 February 1905 – 28 December 1983), Australian politician, was the last leader of the parliamentary Democratic Labor Party and a prominent figure in Australian politics for 30 years.
+Francis Patrick Vincent McManus CMG (27 February 1905 – 28 December 1983) was an Australian politician, the last leader of the parliamentary Democratic Labor Party, and a prominent figure in Australian politics for 30 years.

 Early life

 McManus was born in North Melbourne, into a working-class family of Irish Catholic background.
 He was one of three boys to Patrick, a wagon driver and Gertrude his wife.
 He was educated at Christian Brothers schools, including St Mary's Primary School, West Melbourne, St. Joseph's, CBC North Melbourne (1918–1922), and St Kevin's College, Melbourne.
 Following his secondary schooling, and with the assistance of a scholarship, he attended Newman College at the University of Melbourne where he graduated with a Bachelor of Arts(Honors) and Diploma of Education which allowed him to become a school teacher.
 Later he became an official in the Victorian Department of Education.

 Political life

 In 1950 McManus was appointed Assistant State Secretary of the Australian Labor Party.
 The Victorian Branch of the party was then under the control of right-wing forces aligned with B. A. Santamaria's secretive anti-communist "Movement."
 In this position McManus supported the Industrial Groups which the party had set up within trade unions to combat the influence of the Communist Party of Australia.

 After Labor's defeat in the 1954 federal election, the federal Leader, Dr H. V. Evatt, publicly blamed the Victorian Branch and Santamaria's "Movement" for the defeat, causing a split in the Branch between pro- and anti-Evatt factions which eventually split the whole party.
 McManus along with hundreds of other "Groupers" was expelled from Labor.
 They formed the Australian Labor Party (Anti-Communist), which eventually became the Democratic Labor Party (DLP).